mounirlamouri/htmlmediaelement-remoteplayback/README.md

-# htmlmediaelement-remoteplayback
+# Remote playback for HTMLMediaElement

-This is a proposal for an extension to the HTMLMediaElement in order to handle remote playback
+This is a proposal for an extension of the HTMLMediaElement in order to handle remote playback.